Important Information

 About this guidance

 This guidance is intended to support official statistics producers in applying the principles of the Code when making decisions about the collection and reporting of statistics and data about sex and gender identity.
-Whilst the guidance is aimed at official statistics producers, others working with data and statistics, both inside and outside government, may find it helpful.
+While the guidance is aimed at official statistics producers, others working with data and statistics, both inside and outside government, may find it helpful.

 Official statistics producers regularly collect and publish information on sex.
 In recent years, some statistics producers have started, or are considering, collecting information on gender identity to address previous data gaps in the statistics or to allow data to be collected which recognise how a person identifies.

 This is a complex area that is evolving in our society, and where public understanding may vary.
 In this context, statistics producers face challenges in their engagement and in making decisions about data collection and reporting.
-This is hindered by the absence of harmonised definitions of sex or gender identity for official statistics production in the UK and that survey respondents and data users may have their own interpretation of the terms being used.
+This is hindered by the absence of harmonised definitions of sex or gender identity for official statistics production in the UK, and the fact that survey respondents and data users may have their own interpretation of the terms being used.

 We consider this guidance to be relevant regardless of whether the data are collected through surveys or administrative data systems.
-Both these collection types are considered within this guidance, and each have different considerations and complexities for statistics producers to take account of.
+Both these collection types are considered within this guidance, and each has different considerations and complexities for statistics producers to take account of.

 For further advice or additional support on the production of their statistics about sex and gender identity, producers should consult their Head of Profession for Statistics, Chief Statistician or Lead Official for Statistics.